sherif-fanous/SecurityGroupsManager/README.md

 3. Copy the selected output
 4. Paste the copied output into your favorite text editor and disable text wrapping

-Here are some sample outputs
+Here are some sample outputs:

 - Remediations determined and applied